VinceBCD/BCDiploma/sources/BCDiploma_token_sale_Bug_Bounty_Program.md

 ## Rewards

-Paid out **Rewards** in ether are guided by the **Severity** category of the submission according to [OWASP](https://github.com/weifund/weifund-contracts/blob/master/BUG-BOUNTY-DETAILS.md)’s risk model, up to a maximum of $5,000 for campaign.
+Paid out **Rewards** in ether are guided by the **Severity** category of the submission according to [OWASP](https://github.com/weifund/weifund-contracts/blob/master/BUG-BOUNTY-DETAILS.md)’s risk model, up to a maximum of $5,000 (in ETH) for campaign.

 ## Rules